piranha/solovyov.net/src/blog/2020/a-tale-of-webpage-speed-or-throwing-away-react.md

 tags: programming, kasta
 draft: true
 ----
-Sometime in the past I happened to get a job writing Backbone.js app.
+Sometime in the past I happened to get a job writing [Backbone.js](https://backbonejs.org/) app.
 If you never did that, don’t.
 I was complaining about difficulties with composition left and right to whoever would listen.
-As I started digging into alternatives for the front-end, I discovered FRP and Flapjax, and ClojureScript.
-Last one got me hooked on Clojure.
-I even did a successful talk on FRP and ClojureScript (and precursor to Hoplon, called hlisp).
+As I started digging into alternatives for the front-end, I discovered [FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming) and [Flapjax](https://www.flapjax-lang.org/), and [ClojureScript](https://clojurescript.org/).
+Last one got me hooked on [Clojure](https://clojure.org/).
+I even did a [successful talk](https://fwdays.com/event/js-frameworks-day-2013/review/Functional-Reactive-Programming-&-ClojureScript) on FRP and ClojureScript (and precursor to [Hoplon](https://hoplon.io/), called hlisp).

 ## React

 Then in May 2013 React was released.
-I championed it’s use on my new job and discovered during Clojure-themed hackaton (ClojureDay 2013) that CLJS and React are a great match.
+I championed it’s use on my new job and discovered during Clojure-themed hackaton ([Clojure Cup 2013](https://solovyov.net/blog/2013/clojurecup/)) that CLJS and React are a great match.
 What’s so good about React though?
 To me the main selling point is that it composes really well.

 When you use predecessors like jQuery or Backbone or Angular or whatever after just a year of development your code is a mess of event listeners and triggers.
 Don't get me started on unobtrusive JS, code locality is non-existent with jQuery.
 Which handler is bound where and what it does?
 It’s too hard to discover to be a good base for a good codebase!